 The kill password is a 32-bit value stored in Reserved memory 00_h to $1F_h$, MSB first.
 The default (unprogrammed) value shall be zero.
-An Interrogator shall use a kill password once, to kill the Tag and render it nonresponsive thereafter.
-A Tag shall not execute a kill operation if its kill password is zero.
+An Interrogator may use the kill password to (1) recommission a Tag, and/or (2) kill a Tag and render it nonresponsive thereafter.
+A Tag shall not execute a recommissioning or kill operation if its kill password is zero.
 A Tag that does not implement a kill password operates as if it has a zero-valued kill password that is permanently read/write locked.